BroadbandForum/yang/OD-360/01-intro.md

 ## Template

-New YANG modules MAY be created from the BBF template as shown below:
+New YANG modules MAY be created from the BBF template as shown here:
 [bbf-template.yang](https://wiki.broadband-forum.org/display/BBF/OD-360%3A+YANG+Module+Template).
 This template is based on the IETF YANG module template defined in the IETF YANG Guidelines.